The Chilean Andes are known for big open bowls, treeless slopes, steep terrain, and the best snow in the Southern Hemisphere.

 “Steeps with Style” is all about free-ride Progression.
 We’ll focus on developing the necessary skills to take your turns off the groomed trail, and your tricks out of the park, so you can start seeing the whole mountain as opportunity for self-expression.

 We’ll start our trip off exploring the Tres Valles region of the Andes just outside of Santiago.
-Here we’ll spend four days riding the resorts of Valle Nevado, El Colorado, and La Parva.
+Here we’ll spend five days riding the resorts of Valle Nevado, El Colorado, and La Parva.
 Utilizing each resort’s unique terrain, we’ll embark on a progressive journey from one resort to the next and through guidance and coaching you’ll be accessing terrain you never thought possible.
 We’ll give your skills a final test by traveling even deeper into the Andes to Portillo.
 Like Chamonix in the European Alps, Portillo has a long history in freeride Progression and serves as the perfect destination to cap off the adventure.
 We’ll wrap up the Session by spending a day exploring Chile’s cosmopolitan capital Santiago.

-Participation will be capped at 8 campers.
-This is an intermediate to expert free ride course (snowboard), participants must be able to safely make turns with confidence on black groomed terrain.
+Participation will be capped at 12 campers.
+This is an advanced to expert free ride course (snowboard), participants must be able to safely make turns with confidence on black groomed terrain.
 This session has a minimum participation of 4 persons to operate, if minimum participation is not met within 30 days of travel you will receive a full refund, or you can elect to convert your reservation to a private or semi private session.

 Book 4 or more persons on the same reservation and receive a 5% discount.